warricksothr/it484battleship/README.md

 it484battleship
 ===============

-An implementation of a battleship like game for the HTML5 platform
+An implementation of a battleship-like game written in JavaScript and HTML5